isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 ## Setup and Adjustments

 ### Setup
-You can basically run  ```terraform init```  to initialize the modules run  ```terraform plan```  for a dry-run and  ```terraform apply```  this will execute the code and setup the environment in the AWS region "eu-west-3"
+You can basically run  ```terraform init```  to initialize the modules
+run  ```terraform plan```  for a dry-run
+and  ```terraform apply```  this will execute the code and setup the environment in the AWS region "eu-west-3" in about 10 minutes

 ### A little more advanced setup
-Now suppose we want to provision the same environment for our development, testing and production but our customers are in the US and the development and testing teams are in Europe
+Now suppose we want to provision the same environment for our development and testing teams in Europe but our customers are in the US
-So we can simply run the command  ```terraform apply -var-file=./prod/prod.tfvars```  and this will setup the exact same environment according to the variables in that file, for example setup the prod environment in "us-east-1" region in the US for our customers (the difference can be instances types or scale)
+So we can simply run the command  ```terraform apply -var-file=./prod/prod.tfvars```  and this will setup the exact same environment according to the variables in that file,
+for example setup the production environment in "us-east-1" region in the US for our customers (another difference can be instances types or scale policy)

 ### EC2 Adjustments

 #### Keys
-Every instance needs a key and the public key here is the file 'modules\ec2\keysadmin.pub' and you can change it according to your generated key so you can ssh to the instances using you private key
+Every instance needs a key and the public key here is the file '\modules\ec2\keysadmin.pub'
+and you can change it according to your generated key so you can ssh to the instances using you private key

 #### Script
 All instances runs the script at startup, you can find it in 'modules\ec2\templates\project-app.cloudinit',